jocoder22/Users-Logs-Analysis/README.md

       - The log table includes a column status that indicates the HTTP status code that the newspaper site sent to the site user's browse

  # CREATED VIEWS:
- In building this internal reporting tool, I added views to the database.
+ In building this internal reporting tool I used views to query the database.
 Below are the commands used in creating the views.
-They commands/codes are include in the python file used for the project.

  #### VIEW articles2:
-  This creates a temporary table, articles2 that updated the values in column slug to march those in path for forming a join for our query later.
+  This creates the view articles2 that updated the values in column slug to march those in path for forming a join for our query later.

  `cur.execute("create view articles2 as select author, title, concat('/article/',slug) as slug2 from articles;")`

 #### VIEW logview:
-  This creates a temporary table logview from the log table with updated status column to having only the codes as code.
+  This creates the view logview from the log table with updated status column to having only the codes as code.
 We use this view table to create other view tables below

  `cur.execute("create view logview as select substring(status from 1 for 3) as code, to_char(time, 'FMMonth DD, YYYY') as day, count(path) as views from log group by code, day;")`